nanewengland/NA-New-England-App/README.md

 `if (markerSpiderfied || this.map.getStreetView().getVisible() || this.map.getMapTypeId() === 'GoogleEarthAPI' || this.map.getZoom() < 7) {`

-The iphone occasionally depending on meeting count wants to spidefy at inital zoom level 8, we don't want this.
+depending on meeting count it wants to spidefy at inital zoom level 8, we don't want this.

 When building xcode archive for release make sure to uncheck rotation right/left so we lock orientation to portrait.
 There seems to be an issue with the viewport being reset on rotation, we have the "notch" on iPhone X and up to thanks for this.